2016 Baltimore Ravens season: Week 7: New York Jets 24, Baltimore Ravens 16

 Trying to not fall to a four-game losing streak, the Ravens visited the New York Jets, who were also struggling.
 The Ravens offense did not get any better only managed a franchise record of six yards rushing in the entire game.
 The ineffective running game coupled with poor play from quarterback Joe Flacco resulted in the team's fourth straight loss as the team entered their bye week at 3–4.
 The Ravens had a chance to tie the game but were stopped allowing the Jets to win.

 Week 9: Baltimore Ravens 21, Pittsburgh Steelers 14

-The win put the Ravens in first place in the AFC North.
+With their 4th straight win over Pittsburgh the Ravens would ascend to 1st place in the AFC North.

 Week 10: Baltimore Ravens 28, Cleveland Browns 7

-After a Joe Flacco interception which led to the Browns 7–6 at halftime, the Ravens dominated the rest of the game scoring 22-0 the rest of the game and leaving the Ravens sole first place of the division.
+After a Joe Flacco interception which led to the Browns 7–6 at halftime, the Ravens dominated the rest of the game scoring 22–0 the rest of the game and leaving the Ravens sole first place of the division.